 Threats: These small, isolated chipmunk populations are extremely vulnerable to habitat loss or alteration.
 Climate change may cause loss of necessary microhabitat environments and alter seasonal and daily activity cycles for these southern populations (Schweiger and Frey 2021; Schweiger et al. 2021).
 A study by Jacobson (2024) indicates the Organ Mountains population has undergone widespread reduction in both abundance and occupied range within the past 30 years, presumably due to climate change effects on habitat.
 Disease (i.e., sylvatic plague) may also pose threats to these populations.
 The mosaic of piñon-juniper-oak woodland habitats of the Oscura Mountains chipmunk and the broken topography with limestone cliffs and ledges has a patchy distribution and is largely restricted to the west and northwest cliffs in the Oscura Mountains (Sullivan, 1996).
 Because of the localized and patchy distribution of this habitat, the most immediate threat to this subspecies is destruction of natural habitat by human activities and wildfire.

-Recommendations: No change in the listing status of the Organ Mountains Colorado chipmunk (considered here to also include the Oscura Mountains population) is recommended at this time.
+Recommendations:\No change in the listing status of the Organ Mountains Colorado chipmunk (considered here to also include the Oscura Mountains population) is recommended at this time.
 However, we note the findings of Jacobson (2024) which indicate that the Organ Mountains population has experienced a substantial range retraction and that this taxon might warrant uplisting to Endangered, whereas Threatened status would remain appropriate for the Oscura Mountains population.
-This action would require the initiation of a listing process for the Oscura Mountains subspecies, separate from the Biennial Review.
-NMDGF will continue to evaluate the need to implement procedures under the WCA to list the Oscura Mountains chipmunk separately as a threatened subspecies instead of continuing to include it as an undescribed form under the Organ Mountains subspecies of Colorado chipmunk.
+This action would require the initiation re-listing the two subspecies separately under New Mexico Administrative Code 19.33.6, an action falls outside the scope and authority of the Biennial Review process as detailed in the WCA.
 Although the Colorado chipmunk has been included in the genus Tamias in some recent references (e.g., Thorington and Hoffmann, 2005; Bradley et al. 2014), we have adopted Neotamias for all western North American chipmunks following the most recent taxonomic revision by Patterson and Norris (2016).
 Frey (2011, 2012) and Frey and Kopp (2013) developed monitoring recommendations for populations in the Organ Mountains that include use of an occupancy model approach and non-invasive techniques (e.g., camera trap detection).
 Protection of existing old-growth pinyon-juniper woodlands in the Oscura Mountains is necessary for conservation of the population in that mountain range.
 Coordination with the U.S. Bureau of Land Management, White Sands Missile Range, and Fort Bliss Military Reservation for continued monitoring of the Organ Mountains populations should be maintained.